Leviticus 11.13-19 • Deuteronomy 14.11-18 • Jonah 1.17 • Matthew 12.40

 Young-earth creationists and biology.

 Leviticus 19.19 KWL - “Guard my rulings.
-Don’t make two different seeds of your animals breed.
+Don’t make different seeds of your animals breed.

-- Don’t sow many different seeds in your fields.
+- Don’t sow different seeds in your fields.

-- Don’t put clothes made from many different seeds on yourselves.”
+- Don’t put clothes of different seeds on yourselves.”

 I’m not entirely certain why God made this a command.
 My guess is he didn’t want ranchers experimenting to see what kind of interesting animals they could create by getting their animals to commingle.
 Put a sheep and horse together and get a woolly horse?
 Put a cow and goat together and see what kind of milk this weird new creature would make?
 Not that any of these animals would naturally breed; nor would you even get results.
 But you can get mules by crossing a horse and donkey, and mules are useful.
 Still, it’s a bad precedent.
 (And a little pervy.)